chandansgowda-cv/commvault-mcp-server/README.md

 * **Secret Key:**
   This secret must be included by the **MCP Client** in the `Authorization` header of all tool requests.
   It acts as a security layer for tool access in remote server.
+You can set your own.

 ## Configuring Clients